 Welcome to Maynard H. Jackson High School

-Maynard Holbrook Jackson High School, formerly called Southside Comprehensive High School, is presently in its 26th year of operation.
-In the 2007-2008 academic year, the school participated in Wave II of Atlanta Public Schools' high school transformation initiative.
-As a part of the transformation, stakeholders proposed renaming the school.
-On June 16, 2008, the Atlanta Board of Education approved the renaming of Southside Comprehensive High School to Maynard Holbrook Jackson High School.
+Maynard Holbrook Jackson High School, formerly Southside Comprehensive High School, is presently in its 33rd year of operation.
+In the 2007-2008 academic year, as a part of the Atlanta Public Schools High School Transformation Initiative, stakeholders proposed renaming the school after Atlanta’s first African-American mayor, and the first African-American mayor of any major southern city, Mr. Maynard Holbrook Jackson, Jr. On June 16, 2008, the Atlanta Board of Education approved the renaming of Southside Comprehensive High School to Maynard Holbrook Jackson High School.

-The school came into existence in Fall 1985 as the result of the merger of two schools: Smith and Roosevelt High Schools.
-The school facility consists of a $20 million three-level complex designed to house 1,400 students.
+The school came into existence in the Fall of 1985 as a result of the merger of Hoke Smith High School (1947-1985) and Franklin D. Roosevelt High School (1947-1985).
 The previous design of the building reflected the comprehensive nature of the school, which integrated the seven Career Technology components of the school within its academic areas.
-In 2008-2009, the school opened as Small Learning Communities.
-Maynard Holbrook Jackson High School's first principal was Mr. Charles Hawk from 1985-1991.
-Mr. Joseph Carpenter served after Mr. Hawk, from 1991-1993.
-Dr. William Shepherd followed the prolific reins of Mr. Carpenter and served from 1993-2003.
-During his tenure, the school was named Georgia Public School of Excellence in 1999.
-The current principal of Maynard Holbrook Jackson High School is Adam Danser.
+Maynard Holbrook Jackson High School's first principal was Mr. Charles Hawk, who served from 1985 to 1991.
+Following Mr. Hawk, Mr. Joseph Carpenter served as principal from 1991 to 1993.
+In 1993, during Mr. Carpenter’s tenure, Jackson High School attained a partnership with General Electric (GE) that involved volunteers, financial assistance for an after-school tutorial program, an academic incentive program, a mentoring program, an attendance improvement plan, the Family Technology Resource Center, and a scholarship program.
+This program still continues to this day.
+Following the prolific reins of Mr. Carpenter, Dr. William Shepherd served as principal from 1993 to 2003.
+During his tenure, the school was named a Georgia Public School of Excellence in 1999.

-In addition to its partnership longstanding with GE, Maynard Holbrook Jackson High School has established relationships with other well-known and influential community partners including Atlanta Ballet, Atlanta Metropolitan College, Delta Air Lines, Fulton County Department of Human Resources, Emory University, GE Energy, GE Money, Georgia Pacific, Georgia Tech, IBM, Imlay, Morehouse School of Medicine, Morehouse College, Kaplan, Inc., Lafarge, 100 Black Men, Inc., Spelman College, Wachovia, and Washington Mutual.
+In addition to its longstanding partnership with GE, Maynard Holbrook Jackson High School has established and maintained relationships with other well-known and influential community partners including: the Atlanta Ballet, Atlanta Metropolitan College, Delta Air Lines, Fulton County Department of Human Resources, Emory University, Georgia Pacific, Georgia Institute of Technology, Hartsfield-Jackson International Airport, IBM, Imlay, Morehouse School of Medicine, Morehouse College, Kaplan, Inc., Lafarge, 100 Black Men, Inc., Spelman College, the Maynard Jackson Youth Foundation, and Wachovia Bank.